Yoga Instructors at Yoga on Tay

 This rigorous training system ensures a consistently high standard of teaching by any Iyengar teacher, from introductory level upwards, and ensures that even newly qualified teachers will have suitable grounding and experience in their yoga practice.

-We are pleased that four of our students are currently training to be teachers, and those in the final stages of their training are keen to share their learning, and to learn themselves, by teaching a 'community class' on Monday mornings.
+We are pleased that four of our students are currently training to be teachers, and those in the final stages of their training are keen to share their learning, and to learn themselves, by teaching a 'community class': Jo Mitchell on Monday morning and Marieke Dwarshuis on Wednesday evening.